jgm/gitit/README.markdown

 If all goes well, gitit will do the following:

  1. Create a git repository, `wikidata`, and add a default front page.
- 2. Create a `static` directory containing the scripts, images, and stylesheets used by gitit.
+ 2. Create a `static` directory containing files to be treated as static files by gitit.
  3. Create a `templates` directory containing HStringTemplate templates for wiki pages.
  4. Start a web server on port 5001.